Skip to content

 The transformer that the model will use to calculate the temperatures.

-The data that the model will use to calculate the top-oil and hot-spottemperatures.
+The input profile that the model will use to calculate temperatures.

 top_oil_temp_profile Series